markleitnick/ESP8266/README.md

 # ESP8266
-A collection of my sketches (arduino IDE) for the ESP8266
+A collection of my sketches (using arduino IDE) for the ESP8266